 While this is an Android app, iPhone users can use the iMovie app or Splice by Go Pro as an alternative.

 The assets and tools above make videos easier to create, but there's a lot more to know about using these videos effectively in your marketing.

 For one, videos that provoke an emotional reaction tend to perform better and have more viral potential, especially on Facebook.
-Since social videos are often watched with the sound off, captions also greatly increase viewership.
+Since social videos are often watched with the sound off, captions also go a long way in increasing viewership.

-Finally, since it’s not just how you create the videos but how you upload them too, you should be wary of the specifications for each channel, which I've linked to below:
+Finally, since it's not just how you create the videos but how you upload them too, you should be wary of the specifications for each channel, which I've linked to below:

 If you're going to embed your videos on your blog or website, make sure they're responsive on mobile.
 If you're struggling to make that work, you can use the Embed Responsively tool to fix the embed code for you.